Chad Kelly

 Chad Patrick Kelly (born March 26, 1994) is an American professional football quarterback for the Toronto Argonauts of the Canadian Football League (CFL).
 He played college football for the Clemson Tigers and Ole Miss Rebels.
 The Denver Broncos selected him in the seventh round with the final pick of the 2017 NFL draft, making him that year's Mr. Irrelevant.

 After several years as a reserve player on the Broncos and later the Indianapolis Colts, Kelly signed with the Argonauts, gaining success as a starter in the CFL.
-He won the CFL Most Outstanding Player in 2023, in addition to helping the Argonauts win two league championships.
+He won the CFL Most Outstanding Player in 2023, in addition to helping the Argonauts win two Grey Cups.

 Early life

 Kelly was born to Charlene Cudzylo and Kevin Kelly, a supermarket manager and younger brother of Pro Football Hall of Fame quarterback Jim Kelly.
 He spent his early years in Western New York, his mother's home area, not far from where his uncle Jim was playing professional football.
 Chad Kelly was a consistent strong performer in Punt, Pass, and Kick competitions as a youth, becoming national champion four times.
 His family moved to Red Lion, Pennsylvania, after Kevin was assigned to a Wegmans in the area, but unexplained disciplinary issues removed Chad from the Red Lion High School football team, and he returned to Western New York.

 Regarding Chad's early football career, a football coach once said, "Being Jim Kelly's nephew has been harder for him than it has helped him.
 A lot is expected of him because he’s Jim's nephew.
 He was never just 'Chad' or even 'Kevin Kelly’s son.'
 He was always 'Jim Kelly’s nephew.'"

 Jim Kelly said of his nephew, "Athletic ability, Chad has more than I had", with "a freaking rocket for an arm".
 Kelly attended St. Joseph's Collegiate Institute in Tonawanda, New York.
 He passed for 2,159 yards and 24 touchdowns and rushed for 1,059 yards and 15 touchdowns as a junior.
 He passed for 3,050 yards, 27 touchdowns and rushed for 991 yards with 14 touchdowns as a senior.
 He was rated by Rivals.com as a four-star recruit and was ranked among the top dual-threat quarterbacks in his class.
+Kelly won the prestigious Connolly Cup, given to the most outstanding high school football player in Western New York in 2011.
 Kelly committed to Clemson University to play college football.